 457. THE MEDIEVAL CHURCH.
 An intensive study of the church in the Middle Ages.
 The development of the papacy and Church-State tradition.
 Rise and significance of Monasticism, Crusades and Scholasticism, Heresies and Evangelical movements.
-Emphasis is placed upon leading representative personalities, Elective,
+Emphasis is placed upon leading representative personalities.
+Elective, two hours, spring semester, even-numbered years.
+Professor Renfer.

 458. CHURCH HISTORIOGRAPHY.
 An examination in some detail of historical materials and method pertaining to church history.
 Beginning with the Apostolic Fathers, the student investigates bibliographies, leading sources, general works and monographs.
 Representative works are examined for method and point of view.
-Thompson, The History of Historical Writing, I, II, is used in parallel.
+Thompson, The History of Historical Writings, I, II, is used in parallel.
 Course designed for church history majors, enrollment by consent of professor.
-Elective, two hours, spring semester, Professor Renfer.
+Elective, two hours.
+Professor Renfer.

-B. DOCTRINAL HISTORY
+DOCTRINAL HISTORY